Florida Gov. DeSantis Campaigning Around US for Key GOP Races

 In addition to his own bid for reelection, Florida's Republican Gov. Ron DeSantis has also been going around the nation to endorse and support the GOP in key state races.

-He is also campaigning for Republican gubernatorial candidates Kari Lake in Arizona, Tim Michels in Wisconsin, Derek Schmitt in Kansas, Mark Ronchetti in New Mexico, and Doug Mastriano in Pennsylvania, Breitbart reported.
+He is also campaigning for Republican gubernatorial candidates Kari Lake in Arizona, Tim Michels in Wisconsin, Derek Schmidt in Kansas, Mark Ronchetti in New Mexico, and Doug Mastriano in Pennsylvania, Breitbart reported.

 "I know Kari Lake will push back against Biden," Breitbart reported DeSantis saying during a recent stop in Arizona.
 "And I know Blake Masters in the Senate is going to give Biden a lot of problems, which is what we need."